peterklipfel/personal_site_hugo/content/about.md

 draft: false
 ---

 My name is Peter Klipfel, and I have many interests.
-I currently love my work at DataRobot where I am building out the future of artificial intelligence and machine learning.
+I currently love my work at [Geodesic](geodesic.tech) where I am building out the future of virtual experiences.

 When I'm not at work, I enjoy:

 * Microbiology and biotechnology
 * Learning about finance and trading strategies
 * Climbing